VedantKumawat20/PYTHON_SQL_P3_WALMART/README.md

 Data Analysis Project 3  (Python) (SQL)

 ## 1. Background and Objective
-This project builds a complete data analytics workflow—from pulling real-world data using the Kaggle API, preprocessing and performing EDA in Python, to solving business problems using SQL.
+This project builds a complete data analytics workflow—from pulling real-world data using the Kaggle API, preprocessing and performing EDA in Python, to solving business problems using SQL.<br>
-We work with the Walmart 10K Sales dataset, analyze it in Python, and load it into MySQL/PostgreSQL for deeper query-based insights.
+We work with the Walmart 10K Sales dataset, analyze it in Python, and load it into MySQL/PostgreSQL for deeper query-based insights.<br>

 ### 🔍 Project Background
 Modern retail businesses generate vast amounts of data.
-This project simulates a scenario where a data analyst is tasked with preparing and analyzing sales data from Walmart to derive actionable business insights.
+This project simulates a scenario where a data analyst is tasked with preparing and analyzing sales data from Walmart to derive actionable business insights.<br>
-📊 Insights and recommendations are derived across:
+📊 Insights and recommendations are derived across:<br>
 •	Sales Trends Analysis
 •	Product-level performance   / category level performance
 •	Regional performance comparisons